Mi-kode/THP/README.md

 # THP

 This THP projet is a copy of the Google home page.
-The responsive and fonctionnal par of it have been set aside to only keep the visual aspect
+The responsive and fonctionnal part of it have been set aside to only keep the visual aspect

 ## Authors